-In March 2002, two months before Timor-Leste’s restoration of independence, Australia ‘carved-out’ maritime boundary disputes from the binding jurisdiction of the international dispute resolution bodies.
-This carve-out remains today and means that Timor-Leste is not able to seek a binding determination of its maritime boundaries with Australia from an international court or tribunal without Australia’s agreement.
-While revenue-sharing agreements between Timor-Leste and Australia exist in relation to the Timor Sea, there is no permanent maritime boundary.
+In March 2002, two months before Timor-Leste’s restoration of independence, Australia withdrew from the binding jurisdiction of international dispute resolution bodies on maritime boundaries.
+This meant that Timor-Leste was not able to seek a binding determination of its maritime boundaries with Australia from an international court or tribunal.
+The Australian Government also declined Timor-Leste’s invitations to negotiate bilaterally.

 To learn more about the 1982 United Nations Convention on the Law of the Sea, including a brief history of the development of international maritime boundary law, the key concepts under the 1982 Convention and the accepted approach to delimitation of maritime boundaries, click here